Luke 20.47; 21.2-4, 6

 Luke includes the detail that Jesus “looked up” and saw the widow’s deed in the midst of his teaching.
 The words just off of his lips are ones of judgement on religious leaders who “devour widows’ houses.”
 When Jesus points out the widow, he is showing us that his meaning is not metaphorical.
 The widow’s story gives us someone to emulate in faith, but also points out someone we should serve with action.

 Scripture doesn’t tell us what happened to the widow.
 Some propose that God would miraculously provide for her.
 If forced to conjecture, I pray that one of Christ’s disciples, being as concerned about the destruction of the widow’s life as about the destruction of the Temple, would take her in.
-Often miracles are simply disciples taking practical action.
+Sometimes miracles are simply disciples taking practical action.
 (I like to imagine that perhaps it was Mark.)

 The bright light of the widow’s faith shines within the darkness of hypocrisy and abuse.
 What does the Spirit of Christ speak to you in the light of her faith?

 Are we like the religious leaders?
 Are we projecting piety while living extravagantly?